luakit/luakit/README.md

 `$XDG_CONFIG_HOME/luakit` (defaults to `~/.config/luakit/`) and luakit will use those files when you next launch it.

+## HiDPI Monitor Configuration

+If you have a HiDPI monitor (> 1920x1080) and find that web pages are too small, you can change the `webview.zoom_level` on the settings page (luakit://settings/) to 150 or 200 as per your taste.

 ## Uninstall

 To delete luakit from your system run: